Find Affordable College Courses

 Medford, MA

-As a testament to the quality of education it offers, Tufts also is in the top 15% of our Best Electrical Engineering Bachelor’s Degree Schools in the New England Region ranking.
+In addition to its great value ranking, Tufts is in the top 15% of all schools on our Best Electrical Engineering Bachelor’s Degree Schools in the New England Region list.

 Full Electrical Engineering at University of Rhode Island Report

-University of Connecticut did quite well in this year’s ranking of the best places for electrical engineering students to get a bachelor’s degree.
-It came in at #9 on the list.
-Located in the suburb of Storrs, UCONN is a public college with a very large student population.
+University of Connecticut came in at #9 in this year’s edition of the Best Value Electrical Engineering Bachelor’s Degree Schools in the New England Region ranking.
+Located in the large suburb of Storrs, UCONN is a public college with a fairly large student population.

 Out-of-state tuition fees for undergraduate students at UCONN are $41,192 per year.
 On average, EE graduates from UCONN take out $24,590 in student loans while working on their Bachelor's Degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $351.